Amritha-07/Genre-Classification/README.md

 - The application allows the user to upload song lyrics..
 - The application uses the trained logistic regression model to classify the track into one of the 3 genres: metal, pop, or rock.
-- The application uses the trained linear regression model to predict the popularity of the song.
-- The application displays the genre of the song.

 ## Installation and Usage